SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/00-preface.md

-# 0. Introductions on &quot;Downloading&quot; Revanced
+# 0. Introductions on Patching Revanced

 This is a first-start guide for starters to patch a copy of ReVanced YouTube.

-This guide is for non-root users, but it should still work for root users.
+This guide is for non-root users.
+For root users, visit the [other resources section](https://sodawithoutsparkles.github.io/revanced-troubleshooting-guide/#other-resources) for hokora's guide.

 ![Preview](https://github.com/SodaWithoutSparkles/revanced-troubleshooting-guide/blob/main/step-by-step/00.png?raw=true)